Trish Cooke: Life

-Cooke was born in Bradford, England.
+Cooke was born in Bradford, Yorkshire, England.
 Her parents were from Dominica, part of the Windrush generation.
 Cooke gained a BA degree in Performing Arts from Leeds Polytechnic before moving to London in 1984 to pursue an acting career.
 She worked as a stage manager for the Black Theatre Co-operative (now NitroBeat) for six months, and worked as an actress in London after receiving her Equity card.
 In 1988, Cooke received a Thames Television Writers Bursary and began a writing residency at the Liverpool Playhouse.

 Between 1988 and 1996, Cooke was a presenter and scriptwriter for Playdays on Children's BBC.
 She also write scripts for EastEnders, Doctors, The Real McCoy and Brothers and Sisters.
 In 1989, the company Temba staged Cooke's play Back Street Mammy, which explored adolescent sexuality and the dilemmas of unplanned pregnancy.
 In Running Dream, a woman returns to Dominica to find both differences and close ties between her and the sisters she left behind there.
 Both plays use a chorus to comment on the action.

 Cooke was the writer-in-residence at the Bush Theatre from 2019 to 2021 and is a Royal Literary Fund fellow.

 Cooke's children's book So Much (1994) won the 0–5 category of the Nestle Smarties Book Prize, the She/WH Smith's Under-Fives Book Prize and the Kurt Maschler Award.
 It was also Highly Commended for the Kate Greenaway Medal and was shortlisted for both the Sheffield Children’s Book Award and the Nottinghamshire Children’s Book Award.

-Cooke's series of inter-racial .....adaptations of children's fairy tales have been popular at the Theatre Royal Stratford East.
+Cooke's series of inter-racial adaptations of children's fairy tales have been popular at the Theatre Royal Stratford East.
 Cinderella (2007) was the first pantomime to be nominated for an Olivier Award.